openagri-eu/OpenAgri-PestAndDiseaseManagement/README.md

 ```

 This API creates a single rule that is added to an existing pest model.

-# General guidance

-in general, the way a user would attempt to use this service is the following:

-1. Upload a dataset with weather data via the POST /api/v1/data/upload/ API
-2. Create a pest model (POST /api/v1/pest-model/) with accompanying rules (POST /api/v1/rule/)
-3. Call the GET /api/v1/tool/calculate-risk-index/weather/{weather_dataset_id}/model/{model_ids}/verbose API for risk calculations

-For more information about the APIs and schemas, please view the swagger documentation.

 # Contribution
 Please contact the maintainer of this repository.